Trump Restricts Incoming Travel From Brazil to Stem COVID Spread

-U.S. President Donald Trump is restricting travel from Brazil, which has the world's second highest number of coronavirus cases.
+U.S. President Donald Trump is suspending travel from Brazil, which has the world's second highest number of coronavirus cases.

 The White House says the president is taking this “decisive action … to help ensure foreign nationals who have been in Brazil do not become a source of additional infections in our country.”
 It will take effect late Thursday.